-Cebu Magellan Cross is a Christian (Catholic) cross planted by the Portuguese explorer and navigator, Ferdinand Magellan (c.
+Cebu Magellan Cross is a site where a Christian (Catholic) cross planted by the Portuguese explorer and navigator, Ferdinand Magellan (c.
 1480-1521), of a Spanish fleet upon their arrival in Cebu on April 14 or 21 (depending on the source), 1521 C.E.

 History record tells us that the Cebu Magellan Cross was planted after the natives of the island accepted Christianity including Cebu's king and queen, Rajah Humabon and Queen Juana.